g-harel/coco/README.md

         Show repos if they have this quantity of weekly downloads. (default 1) -rate-limit int
-        Maximum number of requests per second by all collectors. (default 999)
+        Maximum number of requests per second by all collectors. (default 999) -state-file string
+        Absolute path to file used to store state between runs
 ```

 _GitHub traffic can only be collected from repositories that the token grants push access to._

+_Quantity of new stars can only be accurately shown if a state file is provided._

 _A single run can collect data from both GitHub and NPM._